Judith Svalander, Artistic Director

 Chesney Murphy, Faculty

 A JSSB graduate, Ms. Murphy has a BA in Dance from Columbia College Chicago with a concentration in Performance & Choreography.
-She worked with some of the country’s most well-known choreographers & companies, including Joe Goode Performance Group.
+She worked with some of the country’s most well-known choreographers & companies, including Joe Goode Performance Group, before changing her focus to teaching and choreography.
+She has taught throughout the Chicagoland area at both the recreational and pre-professional level and has created programming and curriculum for park district dance programs for children and adults of all ages, specifically for early childhood dance.
 Her choreography has been seen in productions of Hello, Dolly!
-Joseph and The Amazing Technicolor Dream Coat, Crazy for You, A Chorus Line, Hairspray, Anything Goes, and most recently Thoroughly Modern Millie.
+Joseph and The Amazing Technicolor Dream Coat, Crazy for You, A Chorus Line, Hairspray, Anything Goes, The Little Mermaid and most recently Sister Act.

 Cassady Wille, Office Manager